 world, mountains had been explored by following the rivers but our

-Blue Mountains are not mountains.
+Blue Mountains are not like other 1b mountains.
 It is a plateau which rose very

 slowly, allowing the creeks and rivers to cut down and maintain

 their courses.
 Blaxland, Wentworth and Lawson crossed the Nepean